 No news is good news.
 When the forms are submitted, the school will then start to process them.
 Our aim is to give you the subject choices you want.
 Please do not keep asking your teachers or Head of Year about your choices as this can be a very slow process, and it will take some time before we are able to confirm your options.
 Where possible, we will try to ensure that every student receives her first choices.
 However, on very rare occasions this may not be possible.
 For example, if a group size is too small, it will not run and students and parents will be informed.
-If a group is too big, a ballot will be drawn to ensure group sizes does not exceed 30.
+If a group is too big, a ballot will be drawn to ensure group sizes do not exceed 30.
 If this situation occurs then all students and parents concerned will be informed.

 Options Timeline

+2020
-Thursday 17th January - 6.30pm - 8.30pm

-Options Information Evening
+Thursday 16th January - 6.30pm - 8.30pm Options Information Evening

+Thursday 6th February - 4.15pm - 6.45pm Year 9 Parents' Consultation Evening

-Friday 1st February - Periods 1-4
+Friday 7th February - Periods 1-4

 GCSE Options Taster Day

-Thursday 14th February - 4.15pm - 6.45pm

-Year 9 Parents' Consultation Evening

-Monday 11th February - Friday 1st March

-Student options interview with Senior Leadership Team
+Monday 10th February - Friday 28th February Student options interview with Senior Leadership Team

-By Tuesday 5th March All option forms submitted online
+By Tuesday 3rd March All option forms submitted online

 April

 Students/Parents contacted in the event of 4th choice being necessary

-Year 10 options form 2019-2021
+Year 10 options form 2020-2022

+Name :

+Form:

 All students in KS4 will study the following core examination courses:

 - English/English literature

 - Mathematics

 - Combined/triple science or single science (biology)

 - Philosophy of religion exam in Year 10

-- French or Spanish or German
+- French or Spanish

-- GCSE PE or PE sports leader course
+- GCSE PE , GCSE Dance or The Holt PE Sports Leader course

 1. Students will also choose 3 further options by ticking one subject in each block.

 For a balanced curriculum, we advise you choose an arts subject (art, drama, music), a humanities subject (business, geography, history) and a technology subject (food preparation and nutrition, graphics, product design or textiles).

+Block A Block B Block C

+Art English Plus Art

+Business Studies Art Business Studies

+Food Preparation and Nutrition Business Studies Child Development (Cambridge National)

+Drama Computing Drama

+Geography Food Preparation and Nutrition Geography

+Graphics Geography History

+Health & Social Care (BTEC) History Textiles

+History Music French Fast Track

+Textiles Product Design Spanish Fast Track

+To achieve the EBacc, you must choose either geography or history for one of your options.

 2. Choose one modern foreign language.
 Learning Link support is offered to selected students only.

-GCSE
+(Please tick the box below)

+Г

+GUSE

 French

-German

 Spanish

+OR

-OR Learning Link support
+Learning Link support

-Spanish Fast Track is for students on the German side of the year wishing to take two languages
+French Fast Track is for students on the Spanish side of the year wishing to take two languages Spanish Fast Track is for students on the French side of the year wishing to take two languages

-(Please

 3. Choose your Physical Education option.

+CCCE

+GCSE full course GCSE Dance Sports Leader course

+-- --

 Please note that this form is provided for reference only.
 All submissions must be made online.
 Details of how to do this will be sent out separately.